Site icon Bia review

 3. Factory Reset

-Issue: The Huawei P10 may fail to boot up, leaving the device stuck on the startup screen or not turning on at all.
+Problem: The Huawei P10 may completely refuse to boot, get stuck, or not turn on at all.

 Possible Causes: